For best prices and early deliveries, WhatsApp us at. 918488070070

 Furthermore, ancient Bihar and newly formed Jharkhand, which are home to tribal and indigenous communities, are known for their diverse wedding traditions filled with song and dance.
 Traditional folk songs, such as Sohar and Sangeet, are sung during different rituals, while Jhumar and Jat-Jatin dances form an essential part of the celebrations.
 While the wedding rituals are mostly similar, each region has unique customs reflecting the local fabric embodying its traditions, religious beliefs, and social values.

 The Biyahuti Vastra typically denotes the wedding garments worn by the bride and groom.
-The bride wears a yellow Bhagalpuri silk saree, famously known as the Tussar silk saree.
+The bride wears a yellow Bhagalpuri silk saree, famously known as the Tussar silk saree, or a Banarasi saree.
 Sometimes, it is a yellow saree with a red border showcasing the colours of hald? and kumkum, considered auspicious in Vedic rituals.
 The saree is often adorned with intricate gold embroidery.
+Some brides also prefer wearing a lehenga for a modern touch.
 Few tribes of Jharkhand even wear Kuchai silk sarees made from cocoons grown on Arjun and Sal trees in the Kharsawan-Kuchai and Serakela areas.

 The bride dresses in finery from head to toe on her wedding day.
 She wears a traditional Mauri, a headgear customarily crafted from mango or date leaves, or a modern-day Mauri crafted from fancy papers and mirrors.
 She also covers her head with a veil called the chunari or dupatta, indicating modesty.